tdauth/cpp-futures-promises/README.md

 * whenN - The same as folly::collectN but with boost::future instances in the resulting vector.
 * whenNSucc - The same as collectNWithoutException.
 * whenAny - Returns a future containing a pair of the completed future and its index similar to folly::collectAny.
 Boost.Thread's boost::when_any() returns a future with the whole collection of futures instead.

-## Advanced Futures and Promises
-The project provides advanced futures and promises which are implemented for Folly only at the moment.
-The advanced futures and promises are declared in the namespace `adv` and provide the a basic functionality with extensions which are missing from Folly and Scala.
-The following classes are provided:
-* adv::Future<T> - Non-sharable template class for futures.
-Allows only moving (not copying) and read once semantics as well as registering only exactly one callback.
-* adv::Promise<T> - Non-sharable template class for promises.
-Allows only moving (not copying) and read once semantics as well as registering only exactly one callback.

-With the help of only three basic functions (get, then, isReady and tryComplete) all other functions can be implemented.
-Therefore, every library which implements the advanced futures and promises has only to support these basic functions.

-### Folly Implementation
-The advanced futures and promises are only implemented for the library Folly at the moment since it provides the most extended interface for futures and promises in C++.
-To use them you have to include the file `advanced/advanced_futures_folly.h`.
-The classes wrap objects of Folly classes.

-### Shared Futures for Folly
-The advanced futures provide the shared future class template `adv::SharedFuture<T>` for Folly.
-It allows copying the future around and multiple read semantics with `get` by default.
-It does also allow registering more than one callback.
-It is realized with the help of `folly::SharedPromise<T>`.

 ## Unit Tests
 To test the functionality, several unit tests are provided for the extensions.